alice314159265/delayed-metabolic-state-inference/README.md

 Future extensions of this framework include:

-- modeling delayed metabolic biomarkers such as breath VOCs
+- Latent State Modeling: Extending the framework toward a latent state model, where both physiological signals (PPG/HRV) and biomarkers (VOCs) are treated as indirect, noisy observations of the underlying metabolic dynamics.
-- integrating physiological reliability with metabolic prediction
+- Integrating inference validity with metabolic prediction models.
-- exploring uncertainty-aware inference in digital health systems
+- Exploring uncertainty-aware inference in digital health systems.

 ---
 ## Current Prototype Status